You are here:

-Due to the current situation, the application deadline for the winter semester 2020 is changing - an application for the study programme medicine or dentistry is possible until August 20, 2020.
 Applicants will need to have a sufficient level of proficiency in German by the close of applications.
 The following are accepted as proof of German language proficiency:

 - DSH German language examination for university entrance at DSH levels 2 or 3 (equivalent to CEFR levels C2 or C1)

 - Welcome@FU Welcome Program for Refugees – German language course level C1 (highest level)

 - Deutsches Sprachdiplom der Kultusministerkonferenz – the KMK's German language certificate level 2 (level C1)